-- It is recommended that host families take their students grocery shopping in order to learn their likes and dislikes.
-Host families may invite their student to share their culture by preparing a meal or dish for their family. - Students should not be permitted to eat meals in their bedroom.
+- It is recommended that homestay families take their students grocery shopping in order to learn their likes and dislikes.
+Homestay families may invite their student to share their culture by preparing a meal or dish for their family. - Students should not be permitted to eat meals in their bedroom.
 Be sure that it is clear where food may or may not be eaten. - Students may want to buy their own snacks.
-Discuss where they should store their food. - Students are encouraged to be honest about the amount of food they receive, and host parents are wise to ask whether the student has had enough.
+Discuss where they should store their food - Students are encouraged to be honest about the amount of food they receive, and host parents are wise to ask whether the student has had enough.
 In Canada, it is very acceptable to have second helpings. - Students should be adventurous about trying unfamiliar foods.
-However, host families should not insist that students eat food they dislike. - Students are expected to be at home in the evenings to eat with their host families.
-If the student is going to be away, a reasonable notice should be given to the host family.
-Be sure that everyone understands what reasonable is. - Host families may begin supper by praying, talk while they are eating, and close the meal time by reading from the Bible or a devotional. - Students are encouraged to bring favourite recipes from your home country
+However, homestay families should not insist that students eat food they dislike. - Students are expected to be at home in the evenings to eat with their homestay families.
+If the student is going to be away, a reasonable notice should be given to the homestay family.
+Be sure that everyone understands what reasonable is. - Encourage your student to share their favourite recipes from their home country.